KarAshutosh/karashutosh.github.io/blogs/blog2.md

 - **What it does:**

   - Tells SSH to require MFA authentication for logins.
-- **Why it’s used:**
+- **Why it's used:**

   - Forces all SSH logins to require the one-time code, reducing risk from password theft.

-Here’s a **fully merged and comprehensive SSH Hardening section**, combining all your sources without missing any details:
+Here's a **fully merged and comprehensive SSH Hardening section**, combining all your sources without missing any details:

 ---